 It doesn’t matter if you built an incredible website if the user experience is poor.
 Consumers today are ruthless, and if a website takes more than a few seconds to load, they are likely to abandon it.

 That’s why savvy front-end developers know how to boost site performance without sacrificing functionality by compressing pictures or deleting any extraneous characters from their code.

 Image optimization, CSS and JS minification, and other web performance tasks may be automated with tools like Grunt and gulp.
 It contributes to the efficiency of your website.

 Soft skills/ Non-technical Skills

-Some of the soft skills/non-tech skills that a ideal front end developer must have are as follows –
+Some of the soft skills/non-tech skills that an ideal front-end developer must have are as follows –

 As a web developer, you may not be performing the heavy lifting in terms of design, but you still play an important role in the production and implementation of a website.

-Thus, the ability to think creatively is required in order to achieve the vision provided by UI/UX or Web Designers as there are usually several correct approaches to design a functional and beautiful front end, development becomes an art form.
+Thus, the ability to think creatively is required in order to achieve the vision provided by UI/UX or Web Designers as there are usually several correct approaches to designing a functional and beautiful front end, and development becomes an art form.

 Front-end engineers must know how to help others, seek help when needed, streamline workflows, and deliver the finished product quickly.